morganmcleod1123/Lab3Platformer/README.md

 Intent - Our intent was to create a fun 2D platformer with some mechanics familiar to games we have played ourselves.

+Narrative Structure - The player controls a knight who has lost her sister in a strange and unfamiliar land.
+She starts with only her basic movement, but as she explores through the unfamiliar environment, she gains new abilities to help her along the way.
+The search for the sister pushes the player forward, and the acquisition of new abilities lends a sense of progression.

 Mechanics - The mechanics in our game included basic movement, jumping, one-way platforms, spikes that would kill the player, checkpoints, double-jumping, and dashing.

 Aesthetics - We shot for a more mysterious and dark atmosphere.
 We wanted to blend a dark woods environment with old ruins to sell a feeling of a mysterious and slightly spooky medieval setting.
 Though we had this mysterious and spooky tone, we also wanted to include bits of beauty with the trees.